 If you have other children at home, you need to decide what to do with them: bring them with you or leave them at home?
 We chose to leave our 5-year-old son at home with his grandparents.
 He was in kindergarten, and we didn’t know how long we’d be in Louisiana.
 It made me crazy to be away from him for so long, but his presence would have complicated things.
 Handling a newborn in a hotel is hard enough.
 Handling a newborn and one or more other children?
 I can’t imagine it.
 So, in domestic adoption, unless you have someone who can come and help out in the new child’s city, I would recommend finding a way to leave your other children at home.
 On the other hand, if you are adopting internationally, I know many families have found that bringing their current child(ren), as well as a friend or relative, has helped their new children acclimate to the family.

-In international adoption, a country may close between the time you get your referral and are able to travel.
+In international adoption, a country may close between the time you get your referral and can travel.
 If this happens, your agency should be able to help you sort out the possibilities.
 Often, children who have been referred are allowed to be adopted, but sometimes they are not.

 In foster adoption, even legally free children may not, ultimately, be placed with you for adoption.
 They may have other family members step up at the last minute, or you may find that the children are not a good fit for your family.